HaxeFoundation/haxedevelop.org/README.md

-# The project is not developped anymore
+# The project is not developed anymore
 # see https://haxe.org/documentation/introduction/editors-and-ides.html for Haxe IDEs recommendation

 <br />